ajare/market-sim/doc/Architecture.md

   still get a direct Route of a given type.
 A smaller cap (or a smaller Land scale) prunes the network to a denser web of shorter hops, forcing more multi-hop Dijkstra routing.

+## 17. The World editor (`editor/`)

+`editor/` is a standalone Vite + React + Zustand app (package `editor`, build/run with its own `npm run dev` / `npm run build` from inside the folder) for authoring a world visually rather than procedurally.
+It is a **separate build from the simulation** and cannot import from `src/`, so any sim-side logic it needs is kept as a standalone copy under `editor/src/` (e.g. `nameGenerators.ts` mirrors `names.ts`/`shipNames.ts`/`companyNames.ts`;
+`distance.ts` mirrors `src/sim/distance.ts`).
+Keep the two copies in step.

+What it authors:

+- **Locations**: click the canvas to place one (a popup picks its owning PoliticalEntity, or cancels), drag to move, edit name (with a nationality- themed random-name generator), coordinates, fuel price, terminal types, and produce/consume commodity maps.
+- **Routes**: shift-drag pin-to-pin to connect two Locations; shift-drag on a route to add Bezier control points.
+A header **auto-connect Sea routes** action bulk-connects sea-capable ports within an editable max distance, skipping a pair whose direct line passes near a third port ("detour distance") -- and will add a Sea route even where a route of another type already exists (the sim keeps one route per type per pair, §4.1).
+- **Commodities / Companies / PoliticalEntities**: define the roster; generate a Company (name, captains, ships) per nationality; set each PoliticalEntity's **nationality** (§8.4) and type.
+- **World-level**: world scale, and a **flat / globe distance mode** with an editable sphere radius and longitude span (§4.2), whose numbers drive the route-length readouts and the auto-connect thresholds live.

+**Export / import.** The whole world round-trips as one JSON document (`editor/src/worldJson.ts`, `WORLD_JSON_VERSION`): editor coordinates are normalized `[0,1]` and stored as world positions (`× worldScale`) on the way out, divided back on the way in; older files load with sensible defaults for newer fields (distance mode, entity nationality).
+That exported JSON is exactly what the simulation's `buildWorldFromJson` (§11.2) consumes.